guide / unsure sep event

 COBRA route

-May be relevant when: COBRA is offered, active, ending, or being considered for cancellation.
+Useful when: COBRA is offered, active, ending, or being considered for cancellation.

-Watch out: COBRA starting, ending, and dropping early are different questions.
+Verify before acting: COBRA starting, ending, and dropping early are different questions.

 Deadline and caveat check